MathewSachin/MathewSachin.GitHub.io/blog/_posts/2016-11-5-chrome-dino-hack.md

   - /blog/2026/03/07/edit-webpage-inspect-element
 ---

-*All hacks updated as of 8th March 2026 based on game changes.
-Setting current score hack removed for now.*
+*All hacks updated as of 8th March 2026 based on game changes.*

 ---